vrcAlbert/documentation-api/source/javascript/$/nosAction.rst

 .. js:attribute:: nosAction.documentLocation

-	Redirect browser window to a new URL.
+	Redirects the browser window to a new URL.

 	:action: ``document.location``
-	:url: New URL of the window.
+	:url: The new URL.

 	.. code-block:: js